harvard-lts/archivesspace-checker/README.md

 # Archivesspace Checker

-## This project's current version is located at https://github.com/harvard-lts/archivesspace-checker/
+## This project's public version is located at https://github.com/harvard-lts/archivesspace-checker/, we have to have a private repo for github actions

 This is a small website intended to allow Harvard Archivists to check their EAD files prior to ingest by Archivesspace.